peterrautek/rustman/index.md

 followed by *8 consecutive days* of at least 490 meters of swimming, and another *8 consecutive days* of at least 5.28 km of running.

+If you decide to do the _freestyle_ variant, you can mix the days of biking, running, and swimming freely.
+It is a bit harder to keep track but might be better for your feet.

-Your commitment for a Rustman Level 3 is: 24 consecutive days of sport.
+Either way, your commitment for a Rustman Level 3 is: 24 consecutive days of sport.

+## Rustman Flex
+Instead of committing to a specific Level you can also choose to do the _Flex_ variant.
+You simply keep adding up your daily distances until you have reached the required total.
+However, one rule stays: You cannot skip a day!

 ## Relay vs. Solo
 You can either do the Rustman solo, which means you do all 3 disciplines in a row, or you do it as a relay!
 All it takes for the relay is three friends and a commitment!
-You need a one swimmer, one biker and one runner.
+You need one swimmer, one biker and one runner.
 The Rustman Levels and rules are the same for _solo_ and for _relay_, but in the _relay_ each participant does only one discipline!

 ## Exceptions
 ### Force Majeure
-If unforseen circumstances ocur that are out of your control, you can postpone a race-day and append it to your race period or make up for the distance on another day.
+If unforeseen circumstances occur that are out of your control, you can postpone a race-day and append it to your race period or make up for the distance on another day.

 ### Solo